deepset-ai/haystack-home/content/blog/astradb-haystack-integration/index.md

 2. Choose the number of dimensions that matches the [embedding model](https://haystack.deepset.ai/blog/what-is-text-vectorization-in-nlp) you plan on using.
 For this example we'll use a 384-dimension model, [`sentence-transformers/all-MiniLM-L6-v2`](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2).
 3. [Create a collection](https://docs.datastax.com/en/astra/astra-db-vector/databases/manage-collections.html#create-collection) with the same number of dimensions as your embedding model.
 Save the name of your collection since you'll need this as well.

-### Getting started with the AstraDB Haystack Integration
+### Get started with the Astra DB Haystack Integration

 First, install the integration: